tomblomfield-zz/policy/README.md

 # Policy

-Simple Ruby Gem that implements Policies in Ruby - an object-oriented approach to controller permissioning.
+Simple implementation of Policies in Ruby - an object-oriented approach to controller permissioning.

 ## Usage